 Know different meanings of grammar and grammaticality; prescriptive vs. descriptive approaches; linguistic competence vs. performance; arbitrary relations between signs and meanings; standard vs. nonstandard English; universal grammar; generative grammar

-From introduction and other chapters, know branches of linguistics: phonetics, phonology, morphology, syntax, lexicography, semantics, sociolinguistics, historical and comparative linguistics, pragmatics, phycholinguistics including language acquisition.
+From introduction and other chapters, know branches of linguistics: phonetics, phonology, morphology, syntax, lexicography, semantics, sociolinguistics, historical and comparative linguistics, phycholinguistics including language acquisition.
 Linguistics as a descriptive field of study based on scientific principles has developed since the 19th century.
 Table 1.1 on p.
 22 and the list on study of scientific study of language, p.
 18, are helpful.

 Review Daniels essay Nine Ideas About Language